 He lists a few tests, but a simple one to explain is the Side Leg Raise (aka the Jane Fonda).

-You may be able to squat or deadlift a lot, but try doing this move for reps.
+You may be able to squat or deadlift a lot but try doing this move for reps.
 You may find it difficult to do 20 solid reps with your foot pointing forward.
 I’ve been doing this several times a week and it has helped a lot.
 I also do a standing version using a slower tempo.
 The standing version has the benefit of engaging my ankle and foot muscles for balance.

 #2 Tight Inner Thighs

 I haven’t tried to stretch my inner thighs since I was a little kid playing soccer.
 I just assumed I had good flexibility there.
 I did have flexibility, but they were still tight.
-The inner thigh stretch is easy to do and I was seeing benefits within a week.
+An inner thigh stretch is easy to do and I was seeing benefits within a week.

 #3 Flat Left Foot

 I don’t have flat feet – normally.
-But with observation and a camera, a friend of mine noticed that doing some movements at the gym that my left foot would collapse and not maintain a proper arch.
+But with observation and a camera, a friend of mine noticed that doing some movements at the gym my left foot would collapse and not maintain a proper arch.

 My shoes are completely falling apart, but I only wear them in the gym😉.

-What you can see in this photo is that my left arch falls inward while I did this pressing move.
+What you can see in this photo is that my left arch fell inward while I did this pressing move.
 This photo was taken on May 13th.
 I do not let this happen anymore.

 #4 Band Squats and Guiding my Knee Bends

-The goal here is to not left my knees cave inward.
+The goal here is to not let my knees cave inward.
 One exercise is a banded squat.
 I step inside a band and then do slow body-weight squats focusing on pushing my knees outward.
 I want to put resistance on the bands.

-The other thing I do is when I’m using the leg press or doing a wall-sit, I’ll support the knees with a light touch if then start to move inward as a reminder to press outwards.
+The other thing I do is when I’m using the leg press or doing a wall-sit, I’ll support the knees with a light touch if they start to move inward as a reminder to press outwards.
 Doing this has been a godsend.
 My quads are getting strong again, which in turn, helps my knee a lot.